juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 which results in a lack of understanding of boundary lubrication mechanisms severely impeding the rational design of lubricants.
 This is clear for the case of water based lubricants, for which we lack a mechanical understanding.
-Specifically, different types of hydrophilic polymer coatings (e.g., PEO brushes [8]) have been reported to provide extraordinary lubricating performance in aqueous solution.
+Specifically, different types of hydrophilic polymer coatings (e.g., PEO brushes) have been reported to provide extraordinary lubricating performance in aqueous solution.
 This is counterintuitive as these soft layers should significantly dissipate friction energy.
 The developed cell will allow this mechanistic understanding and, subsequently,